Day Trip from Washington DC: Fall Foliage in Shenandoah Valley

 How long does it take to drive to Skyline Drive?

-It takes about 3 hours to drive the entire 105 miles of Skyline Drive without stops, but there are numerous lookouts to pull over and places to stop for hike or picnics if you’d like to take a break.
+It took us about 3 hours to drive the entire 105 miles of Skyline Drive without stops, but there are numerous lookouts to pull over and places to stop for hike or picnics if you’d like to take a break.

 Is there hiking in Shenandoah Valley?